-Most mobile devices can’t show small font sizes, which means they all show 10-point font sizes
+Most mobile devices can’t show small font sizes, which means they all show 10-point font sizes.

 Choose a font size bigger than you would assume and then, as always, test it on the smallest mobile devices you can find.

-The best practice is to use a 10-point standard Windows font with fallback font for Mac.
+The best practice is to use a 10-point standard Windows font with the fallback font for Mac.
 Know that non-standard typefaces and HTML will not translate well across email clients.

 If you are using an email signature management tool like Xink, you don’t need to predict, but rather can design it to open differently depending on the operating system or device.

 And remember that many mobile phones block images.
-Code it in the backend, never attach.
+Code it in the backend.
+Never attach.
 And make sure that your email signature can be complete if your email doesn’t load.

 Well, it depends on your objective.
-If your link is the most important thing you want them to do in your email, then leave it au natural.
+If your link is the most important thing you want them to do in your email, leave it au natural.

 Read More: “How do I stylize email links?”

 Your phone and website should absolutely be in your email signature along with other contact info, but that doesn’t mean you want your reader to act upon them.
 When in doubt, if you want someone to click on it, make it clear.